wildland-creative/pyhere/README.md

 ]
 ```

-When found, it attaches to that root path all arguments passed to `here()`.
+When found, it joins the arguments passed to `here()` to the rootpath and returns as a `Path` object.
 If it reaches the system root, it returns the system root and throws a warning.
-Returned values are strings.

 For a concrete example, imagine the following directory structure: